 - If you are studying a lot, remember to look after your mental and physical health too.
 Physical exercise is very important to keep the mind at its peak.
 Also a good diet with fresh fruit and veg and water keeps our bodies happier.

 - A good nights sleep is so important for the memory (as well as for our concentration).
 Put the screens away at least an hour before you want to be asleep.
 Really try to sleep with screens in a different room.
 Get an old fashioned alarm clock.
 Don’t stay up late the night before an exam, it affects your memory.

 - If you are stressed, do whatever relaxes you.
 Try to meditate or do some relaxing yoga or tai chi.
 This helps us get out of our heads.
 Anything with deep breathing is really good for us to get away from the stress and inner chitter chatter.

 To all the parents, all you can do is be as encouraging, loving and helpful as possible.
 Remember not to add to the stress by nagging about studying, or having a go about the state of their bedroom/desk etc. It is a really tough time, bite your tongue (again).
 Help them have a quiet place to study, and be ready with their favorite food, drinks and hugs (if they’ll let you!)

 Finally, my heart goes out to all the stressed teenagers, I get to meet quite a few in my work, but I want to help more… so I have 2 guided meditations that you can have for free.
-They have been written by me specifically to help the listener to relax and get the right message into their subconscious – one is for exam stress, and the other, for study motivation.
+They have been written by me specifically to help the listener to relax and get the right message into their subconscious – one is for exam stress and the other, is for study motivation.
+Please email us and we will send the links to your inbox.
 They are very useful to help with each specific issue, and also to help to get a good nights sleep, when you’ve a lot on your mind.
-(I’m also starting a teen blog so further tips and help will be available when they are downloaded.)

 Best of luck to the students and the parents!